Updated July 1, 2021

 What will check-in look like?

 Most of the check-in process, while a bit different from what you’d typically see in one of our hostels, should look pretty familiar at this point.
-When you enter the building, you don’t need to wear a mask as long as you’re fully vaccinated against COVID-19.
-If you’re not vaccinated, you’ll still need to mask up.
+Regardless of your vaccination status, it’s a good idea to mask up before you enter the building — in fact, many cities and counties require everyone to wear a mask in indoor public spaces, whether they’re vaccinated or not.
+We encourage you to look at your destination’s current local guidelines and mandates before you travel (you can find local resources on our coronavirus preparedness page).
 All of our front desk staff will continue wearing masks, and they’ll check you in from behind protective plexiglass shielding.
-Vaccinated guests won’t be required to physically distance while waiting in line to check in.

 What happens if a hostel guest shows up sick, or gets sick during their stay?